rust-lang/rust/text/0000-kinds-of-allocators.md

 // (potentially switching to overflowing_add and
 //  overflowing_mul as necessary).

-impl Kind {
+impl Layout {
     // (private constructor)
-    fn from_size_align(size: usize, align: usize) -> Kind {
+    fn from_size_align(size: usize, align: usize) -> Layout {
         assert!(align.is_power_of_two());
         let size = unsafe { assert!(size > 0); NonZero::new(size) };
         let align = unsafe { assert!(align > 0); NonZero::new(align) };
-        Kind { size: size, align: align }
+        Layout { size: size, align: align }
     }

-    /// The minimum size in bytes for a memory block of this kind. pub fn size(&self) -> NonZero<usize> { self.size }
+    /// The minimum size in bytes for a memory block of this layout. pub fn size(&self) -> NonZero<usize> { self.size }

-    /// The minimum byte alignment for a memory block of this kind. pub fn align(&self) -> NonZero<usize> { self.align }
+    /// The minimum byte alignment for a memory block of this layout. pub fn align(&self) -> NonZero<usize> { self.align }

-    /// Constructs a `Kind` suitable for holding a value of type `T`.
+    /// Constructs a `Layout` suitable for holding a value of type `T`.
-    /// Returns `None` if no such kind exists (e.g. for zero-sized `T`). pub fn new<T>() -> Option<Self> {
+    /// Returns `None` if no such layout exists (e.g. for zero-sized `T`). pub fn new<T>() -> Option<Self> {
         let (size, align) = size_align::<T>();
-        if size > 0 { Some(Kind::from_size_align(size, align)) } else { None }
+        if size > 0 { Some(Layout::from_size_align(size, align)) } else { None }
     }

-    /// Produces kind describing a record that could be used to
+    /// Produces layout describing a record that could be used to
     /// allocate backing structure for `T` (which could be a trait
     /// or other unsized type like a slice).
     ///
-    /// Returns `None` when no such kind exists; for example, when `x`
+    /// Returns `None` when no such layout exists; for example, when `x`
     /// is a reference to a zero-sized type. pub fn for_value<T: ?Sized>(t: &T) -> Option<Self> {
         let (size, align) = (mem::size_of_val(t), mem::align_of_val(t));
         if size > 0 {
-            Some(Kind::from_size_align(size, align))
+            Some(Layout::from_size_align(size, align))
         } else {
             None
         }
     }

-    /// Creates a kind describing the record that can hold a value
+    /// Creates a layout describing the record that can hold a value
-    /// of the same kind as `self`, but that also is aligned to
+    /// of the same layout as `self`, but that also is aligned to
     /// alignment `align` (measured in bytes).
     ///
     /// If `self` already meets the prescribed alignment, then returns
     /// `self`.
     ///
     /// Note that this method does not add any padding to the overall
-    /// size, regardless of whether the returned kind has a different
+    /// size, regardless of whether the returned layout has a different
     /// alignment.
 In other words, if `K` has size 16, `K.align_to(32)`
     /// will *still* have size 16.
     pub fn align_to(&self, align: Alignment) -> Self {
         if align > self.align {
             let pow2_align = align.checked_next_power_of_two().unwrap();
             debug_assert!(pow2_align > 0); // (this follows from self.align > 0...)
-            Kind { align: unsafe { NonZero::new(pow2_align) },
+            Layout { align: unsafe { NonZero::new(pow2_align) },
                    ..*self }
         } else {
             *self